joeynmt/joeynmt/README.md

 - Word-, BPE- and character-based input handling
 - BLEU, ChrF evaluation
 - Beam search with length penalty and greedy decoding
+- Customizable initialization

+[Work in progress: Transformer, Multi-Head and Dot still missing.]

 ## Coding
 In order to keep the code clean and readable, we make use of:
 - Style checks: Pylint, PEP8
 - Typing
 - Docstrings

+[Work in progress!]

 ## Teaching